Cleveland, Mississippi: Fire services

 The Cleveland Volunteer Fire Department is currently rated Class 4 by the State Rating Bureau and has three paid employees and 37 volunteer fire fighters.
 The paid employees include a Fire Inspector, Maintenance Engineer and Maintenance Assistant.
 All other positions are volunteer.
 The department operates from three separate fire stations, including a new station at the Cleveland Municipal Airport that opened in late 2011 and utilizes four front line pumpers, two rescue/utility vehicles, an aerial platform pumper, an airport/crash rescue truck, one Ford F-2500 with a bed mounted deluge gun, a Hazardous Materials Response Unit and one backup pumper for its daily operations.
 The department also operates a training facility that is home to a rope rescue tower, smoke house, ventilation simulator, confined space maze, drafting pit, and a Class A burn facility.

 Health care

 Bolivar Medical Center is a hospital in Cleveland with emergency services.

+Transportation

+Delta Bus Lines provides regional scheduled services to Baton Rouge, Memphis, Greenville, Jackson, and other cities in the Mississippi Delta region.